Xilinx/brevitas/docsrc/source/user_guide/architecture.rst

 This is because to date Python Autograd functions cannot be compiled by Pytorch's JIT compiler, but C++ Autograd functions can.
 Compiling the C++ extension is performed at runtime in order to simplify packaging and distribution (only a single .cpp source file is distributed).
-This requires the user to have an appropriate C++ compiler, so a Python implemention is provided as fallback.
+This requires the user to have an appropriate C++ compiler, so a Python implementation is provided as fallback.

 Because of this, as long as `BREVITAS_JIT=0` (which it is by default), the C++ backend is not loaded.
 Wrapping and switching between the two implementations happens in `brevitas.function.ops_ste`.